Wallace in 2nd: Best Daytona 500 finish for black driver

 ”Pull it together, bud.
 Pull it together,” he told himself. ”You just finished second.
 It’s awesome.”

-Wallace carved a slice of NASCAR history Sunday night when he posted the best finish by a black driver in the Daytona 500.
+Wallace carved a slice of NASCAR history Sunday night in only his fifth career start when he posted the best finish by a black driver in the Daytona 500.
 Wallace was the first black driver to start the Daytona 500 since Wendell Scott in 1969.
 Scott was 13th in the 1966 race, the previous best finish for a black driver at Daytona.

 Wallace, the son of a white father and black mother, was feted by sports royalty on his big day, and not just from his team owner, Richard Petty.
 Baseball Hall of Famer Hank Aaron wished him luck on a phone call and four-time Formula One world champion Lewis Hamilton tweeted his support.

-”I just try so hard to be successful in everything I do,” Wallace said. ”My family pushes me each and every day.
-They might not even know it but I just want to make it proud.”
+RPM majority owner Andrew Murstein surprised Wallace before the race when he told him ”Hammerin’ Hank” was on the line.

+”I’m like, what?
+That’s awesome,” he said. ”I was pretty excited about that.”

 The 24-year-old Wallace was one of the stars of Speedweeks.
 He topped the speed chart at practice, qualified seventh and was a fixture on social media pushing his new show on the Facebook Watch show page.
-He had cameras trailing him from pit road to the media center to chronicle the feat.
+Fans flocked to him for selfies, and cameras trailed him from pit road to the media center on Sunday to chronicle his feat.
+Wallace tried to enjoy the moment following an uncertain 2017 when he lost sponsorship and his ride in the second-tier Xfinity Series.
+He caught a break when he filled in for an injuried Aric Almirola in four races for RPM last year, an opportunity to led to full-time ride this season.

 He handled the pressure with ease – until he collapsed in tears in the presence of family.